awreece/codearcana/content/software engineering/platform_experience.md

 I've thought a while about the vision for Platform orgs.
 In short, my opinion is that
-Platform orgs should prioritize making an incredible user experience.
+Platform orgs should prioritize making an incredible user experience _that does not require special domain expertise to use_.
-Unfortunately, they frequently target making a very customizable experience at the expense of making an enjoyable one -- they target making AWS when they should make something easier than Heroku.
+Unfortunately, they frequently target making a very customizable experience at the expense of making one with a simple cognitie load  -- they target making AWS when they should make something easier than Heroku.

 The net result of this focus is that